 The graduate Engineering Management Program consists of a professional master’s degree and certificates that are designed for working professionals taking classes part-time, however, students may also attend full-time.
 Although work experience is not required, we do find it is beneficial for our program.
 Due to the nature of the Engineering Management Program, students do not qualify for research or teaching assistantships, however, hourly positions are allowed.
 We do not provide support in finding internships or job placement, but Career Services can provide assistance in these areas.

 An undergraduate degree in engineering, science, or a technical field (including areas such as physics, applied mathematics, and computer science).
-If you do not have an undergraduate degree in engineering or a technical field, then you may be admitted to the degree but are required to successfully complete the prerequisite EMEN 5000: Engineering Principles.
+If you do not have an undergraduate degree in engineering or a technical field, then you may be admitted to the degree based on work experience or other relevant career goals.

-Cumulative GPA of a 3.0 (from all undergrad transcripts) from a regionally accredited institution.
-If your undergrad GPA is below a 3.0, graduate coursework may satisfy this requirement.
-If your GPA is below 3.0, then GRE scores must be provided for provisional admission or you can consider the option of starting as a non-degree seeking student.
-Anyone with a GPA below 2.75 should contact the Engineering Management Program before applying.
+- GRE scores can be provided for provisional admission or you can consider the option of starting as a non-degree seeking student.
 Applicants who submit GRE scores are required to score in the median to high range (about mid 150 range in each section or higher).
 Statistics relating to test scores are located at www.gre.org.
+Our program does not accept the GMAT in lieu of the GRE.

 The majority of students have over two years of work experience and bring a wealth of practical knowledge, insight and expertise to the classroom, enriching the learning experience for all.
 Classes benefit from students with a diverse set of experiences and a common desire to learn and excel in their careers.
 However, no professional work experience is required to apply.